AlbinoDrought/LoveBoot/README.md

 Uses Emgu/OpenCV image recognition to recognize the gamestate (keys), and when to fulfill the gamestate (bars).

 LoveBoot does not access or alter the game's memory in any way - it is not a hack.
 Despite this, you may still get banned.
+LoveBoot does not employ any form of anti-cheat bypass.

 If you have issues running after compiling, see [this link](http://stackoverflow.com/questions/503427/the-type-initializer-for-emgu-cv-cvinvoke-threw-an-exception) (copy emgu dlls to folder)